 Chris Thomas is a counsel in our International Trade Practice Group, based in the London office.
-His practice covers a broad range of compliance and trade-related matters, including sanctions and export controls, foreign direct investment screening, trade remedies, customs, supply chain due diligence, WTO law, and international trade disputes.
+His practice covers a broad range of compliance and trade-related matters, including sanctions and export controls, foreign direct investment screening, trade remedies, customs, WTO law, and international trade disputes.
 He brings over 15 years of experience from government, the private sector, and academia to bear when advising clients.

 Earlier in his career, Chris was an assistant professor at the London School of Economics & Political Science, where he taught international trade law, investment treaty law, the law on the use of force, and public international law.
 He has a PhD in international trade law from the University of Cambridge, where he was a WM Tapp Scholar and Honorary Cambridge Commonwealth Trusts Scholar.

-Before moving to the UK, Chris was a solicitor in the intellectual property and technology group at a leading Australian law firm.
+Before moving to the UK, Chris was a solicitor at a leading Australian law firm.

 "The fight against forced labor in supply chains: How to stay compliant in the US, EU and UK," co-sponsored by Lexology, March 30, 2023, Webinar